dotnet/linker/docs/design/trimmed-assemblies.md

 </ItemGroup>
 ```

-The above will opt `MyAssembly.dll` into trimming.
+The above opts `MyAssembly.dll` into trimming.
 Note that the ItemGroup should contain assembly names without an extension, similar to [`TrimmerRootAssembly`](https://docs.microsoft.com/en-us/dotnet/core/deploying/trimming-options#root-assemblies).
 Before .NET 6 this would have been done with a target:

 ```xml
 <Target Name="ConfigureTrimming"